-The formulae for Precision and Recall won’t be alien to you either.
-Though let’s have a recap:
+The formulas for Precision and Recall probably aren’t unfamiliar to you, but let’s have a quick review nonetheless:

 Layman definition: Of all the positive predictions I made, how many of them are truly positive?